FB

 Don’t make your trailer run like a dog.
 Dogs are cute and graceful, but trailers do not have the same control systems.
 (Image from tenor.)

 It is worth pointing out that when Dimension A will not equal the other A, while B = B or vise-versa, it indicates that one of the items in our assumptions list is not correct.
-Usually something about the frame not square, or the tongue not really in the center.
+Usually something about the frame is not square, or the tongue not really in the center.
 If that is your case, bias the effort to making A = A, while keeping the brackets aligned on the frame beams.

 What If . . .

 Please note, this does not mean A or B are not important.
 They both are, so work to make them all match.
 For me, when things do not match, I spend some effort to figure out why.
-Then, I make an assessment, or fix it, before moving on.
+Then, I make an assessment, and fix it, before moving on.

 Good luck as you mount your trailer axle straight.